AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/rpc.md

 ## Server

-In AimRT RPC stub code generated files (e.g., `rpc.aimrt_rpc.pb.h` or `example.aimrt_rpc.srv.h`), three types of Service base classes are provided.
-Developers implement these virtual interfaces to provide actual RPC services:
+In the code generated by the AimRT RPC stub tool, such as `rpc.aimrt_rpc.pb.h` or `example.aimrt_rpc.srv.h`, three types of Service base classes are provided.
+Developers can inherit these base classes and implement their virtual interfaces to provide actual RPC services:
 - **Synchronous Interface**: Typically named `XXXSyncService`;
 - **Asynchronous Callback Interface**: Typically named `XXXAsyncService`;
 - **Stackless Coroutine Interface**: Typically named `XXXCoService`;

-Within a single service, these types cannot be mixed - only one type can be selected based on developer requirements.
+Within a single service, these three types cannot be mixed; only one can be chosen.
+Developers can select the appropriate type based on their needs.

 ### Common Interfaces

-All Services share common base interfaces:
+All Services share a common base class with some shared interfaces, as shown below:
 ```cpp
 class ServiceBase {
  public: